GNS-Science/nzshm-model/docs/api/logic_tree/source_logic_tree_config_format.md

             "long_name": "Puysegur",
             "branches": [
                 {
-                    // A name is only necessary if correlations are specified.
+                    // A branch name is only necessary if correlations are specified.
 If so, the name of
                     // every branch (even between branch_sets must be unique).
                     "name": "PUY1",